ashiwalv/Cloud-Computing-01/PROPOSAL.md

 1. Implementation of interfaces and information models for the mock-up production modules hosted on OPC UA servers.
 2. Implementation of automatic discovery of production modules
 3. Automating the OPC UA client application deployment for respective production modules in the platform
-4. Development of Display manager for Dashboard application
+4. Development of Display manager for the dashboard application
-5. Demonstration of the proposed solution in final presentation
+5. Demonstration of the proposed solution in the final presentation

 ## Deliverables

-1. Documenation of the project in a report format
+1. Documentation of the project in a report format
 2. Presentation of the demo application

 ## General Steps